How do I know my FastNet Classic internet banking is safe?

-We’ll also show the time and date of your last log in, so you know that no-one else has accessed your accounts.
+You'll also be able to see the time and date of your last log in.
+This way you'll know that no one else has accessed your account.

-FastNet Classic security monitoring and software is sophisticated; we use something called 128-bit encryption which scrambles information passed between you and ASB before it travels over the internet.
+FastNet Classic security monitoring and software uses strong encryption, which scrambles information passed between you and ASB before it travels over the internet.

-FastNet Classic holds an Extended Validation (EV) SSL Certificate.
-It's a badge of authentication and means that if you're using Internet Explorer 11 or another modern browser, your address bar will turn green when you visit FastNet Classic.
+FastNet Classic also holds an Extended Validation (EV) SSL Certificate.
+It's a badge of authentication and means that if you're using a modern browser, your address bar will show a padlock next to its URL when you visit FastNet Classic.
 This makes it easy for you to be sure you're on the genuine ASB website.